 So I’m sure many of you have taken your students on real field trips – boy, they’re an awful lot of work: permission slips, chaperones, counting kids, finding the one kid who gets lost, etc . . .
-Virtual field trips are so much easier, more convenient, and a great way to add culture and authentic language to your classroom.
+French and Spanish virtual field trips are so much easier, more convenient, and a great way to add culture and authentic language to your classroom.
 Be sure to grab your free video clips at the end of this post!

-Some things to consider when you’re planning virtual field trips in your classroom:
+Some things to consider when you’re planning virtual field trips:

 1. What do you want your students to learn?